 “Remember the mere exposure effect,” says Rubin, author of Better Than Before: What I Learned About Making and Breaking Habits – to Sleep More, Quit Sugar, Procrastinate Less, and Generally Build a Happier Life.
 “It turns out that familiarity breeds affection.
 The ‘mere exposure effect’ means that repeated exposure makes people like music, faces – even nonsense syllables – better.”

 Her theory is that the more often you see your mother-in-law, the more intelligent and attractive you tend to find her.
-So instead of avoiding your her, take the time to see her and talk to her.
-That may ease your relationship problems and perhaps even help her see how likable and wonderful you are.
+So instead of avoiding her, take the time to see her and talk to your mother-in-law.
+This may help her see how likable and wonderful you are.

 9. Decide which mother-in-law battles are worth fighting

 Ginger adds that she wants her mother-in-law to stay in their lives because she is important to her husband and children.
-So, she has decided which problems to fight her mother-in-law about and which ones to let go.
-Most of them, she just lets go.
+So, she decided which problems to fight and which ones to let go.
+She lets go of most problems.

 If your insecurities are controlling you, think about where you get your self-esteem and self-worth from.
 Some women put their worth in their appearance: the fitter, more beautiful, and more trendy they are the more lovable and valuable they feel.
 Other women put their self-worth in their men, their children, their youth, their education.

 You were created for a purpose.
-And, He created you just the way you are for a reason.
-Don’t let your problems with a critical mother-in-law affect how you see yourself.
+God created you just the way you are for a reason.
+Don’t let your problems with a critical or hateful mother-in-law affect how you see yourself.
 Don’t judge yourself through her eyes.
-Look at yourself through God’s eyes, and see the valuable, beautiful woman He created you to be.
+Look at yourself through God’s eyes.
+Learn who you really are, and what your purpose is.

 If all else fails, buy your mother-in-law a gift 😉 Read 17 Gift Ideas That Will Make Your Boyfriend’s Parents Adore You.